Minnesota wine: History

+Minnesota's hardy native wild grapes were staples of the indigenous inhabitants, Dakota and Ojibwa, who ate pemmican, a traditional food composed of dried meat, fat, and fruit.
+Later, European-Americans immigrants, after the American Civil War, produced hybrids crossing native grapes with domestic Vitis species from their homelands.
+University of Minnesota horticulturists bred grapes throughout the late 19th and early 20th centuries, resulting in four hybrid varieties in 1944.
+Concurrently, Italian immigrants in northern Minnesota’s Iron Range imported grapes from California to unlicensed, communal wineries.
+Minnesota’s first winery license was issued shortly after the Repeal of Prohibition to the Old Sibley House Winery, which operated in West St. Paul until 1949 sourcing grapes from outside the state.

-The first modern winery in Minnesota, Northern Vineyards Winery, opened in 1977.
-In 1973, the first recorded vineyard in Minnesota was planted by David Bailly at Alexis Bailly Vineyard in Hastings, MN.
-In 1978, Minnesota and Alexis Bailly Vineyard celebrated the production of the first wine commercially produced of 100% Minnesota grapes.
-In 1997, only 3 wineries existed in Minnesota.
-Today over 40 wineries have commercial operations in Minnesota.
+In 1973, the first recorded vineyard in Minnesota was planted by David Bailly at Alexis Bailly Vineyard in Hastings and the first modern winery, Northern Vineyards Winery, opened in 1977.
+The next year, Alexis Bailly Vineyard celebrated its viticulture production of the first commercial wine sourced entirely from Minnesota grapes.
+In 1997, only three wineries operated in Minnesota, and currently has grown to over 70 commercial wineries throughout Minnesota.

 Influence of Elmer Swenson

 Horticulturalist Elmer Swenson created commercially successful, cold-climate varieties in Minnesota including the Edelweiss and St. Croix grapes.
 Oenology programs at the University of Minnesota developed the Frontenac grape variety in 1995, and continue to research new hybrids and techniques for grape growing in the state and other cold climate regions.